Woodward (WWD)

 12. Is Now The Time To Buy Woodward?

-There are a lot of things to like about Woodward.
-Although its revenue growth was mediocre over the last five years, its growth over the next 12 months is expected to be higher.
-And while Woodward’s cash profitability fell over the last five years, its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders.
-On top of that, its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cushion.
+Woodward possesses a number of positive attributes.
+To kick things off, its revenue growth was solid over the last five years.
+And while its cash profitability fell over the last five years, its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
+On top of that, its expanding operating margin shows the business has become more efficient.